smpnjn/ankor/README.md

 Designed to be super fast, all pages are built on the server and sent to the user in one block, meaning less HTTP requests and faster response times.

+Ankor in use can be found on my development website, <a href="https://fjolt.com/">fjolt.com</a>

 ### Setting up data
 Ankor is data first which means models are defined in the `./models/` folder which drive all interactions.
 You can define any models you like.
 All models must be named as [model-name].model.js.
 When a model is created, it creates an API for it automatically.
 The API endpoints will be:
 - `/api/{model name}/` POST: create a new document for this model in format of the defined model